...information for health professionals

 A multi-component programme

-Slimming World combines a satisfying, sustainable healthy eating plan, a programme to help members gradually increase their physical activity levels, and facilitation of behaviour change through our unique group support system.
+Slimming World combines a satisfying, sustainable healthy eating plan; a programme to help members gradually increase their physical activity levels; and facilitation of behaviour change through our unique group support system.

-Focus on life-long lifestyle change and the prevention of future weight gain
+Focus on lifelong lifestyle change and the prevention of future weight gain

 Slimming World’s focus is on supporting people to adopt healthy habits around eating and physical activity for the long term.
 Our weekly groups ensure members feel empowered and equipped with the necessary skills to develop lasting self-determined behaviour change.
 Members attend free of charge when they reach their personally selected target weight to support maintenance of weight loss.